syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Control-the-Number-of-Visible-Items-in-a-Combo-Box-Cell.md

 ---
 layout: post
-title: How-to-Control-the-Number-of-Visible-Items-in-a-Co | Windows Forms | Syncfusion
+title: Cell Types in GridControl
 description: how to control the number of visible items in a combo box cell
 platform: windowsforms
 control: Grid